lars-olt/Ball-Shooter-AR-App/README.md

 # Ball-Shooter-AR-App
 This is an iOS game which utilizes Apples AR library to track components of the game into your surroundings.

+Premise is to shoot balls into hoops flying towards you enough times to reach the score needed to advance to the next level.
+Red colored hoops deduct points while blue hoops increase points.

 ## demos